EnergyEconomyDecoupling/MWTools/README.md

 coverage](https://codecov.io/gh/EnergyEconomyDecoupling/MWTools/branch/master/graph/badge.svg)](https://codecov.io/gh/EnergyEconomyDecoupling/MWTools?branch=master)
 <!-- badges: end -->

-The `R` package `MWTools` provides functions for the calculation of human and animal muscle work for use in Societal Exergy Analysis (SEA) using the Physical Supply Use Table (PSUT) framework.
+The `R` package `MWTools` provides functions for the estimation of human and animal muscle work for use in Societal Exergy Analysis (SEA), and using the Physical Supply Use Table (PSUT) framework.

 ## Installation